Why an Irrevocable Life Insurance Trust Matters More Than Ever

 Benefits include:

-This strategy is particularly effective for couples whose combined estate will exceed the reduced exemption threshold after 2025.
+This strategy is particularly effective for couples whose combined estate may exceed applicable exemption thresholds.

 Strategy 3: Never Skip the Crummey Notice